 I had discussed God’s call on my life with LBIM.
 In January 2016, I had the opportunity to go with a short-term team to Chad.
 I found myself sitting on a mat in a small village hearing the leaders of villages in the 10/40 window inviting LBIM to come live among them and teach them from our “Book.”
 When I returned from Africa, I talked with leadership about what would be involved in serving in Africa with LBIM and began assembling the items that I would need to live there.

 I graduated from LBS in May 2016, and in December I resigned from my job at the CLB offices.
 After praying, I decided to sell my house and possessions and continue to seek training toward working in end-of-life care, possibly in Arizona near relatives, until the door to Africa was open.

 My house sold within hours and my possessions were sold or given away to family and friends.
 Everything that remained would fit in my car except for the three large tubs that I had assembled for ministry in Africa.
 At this point, I asked God to show me if I should liquidate the contents of the tubs, or else how to transport the tubs to Arizona.

 The next day LBIM called and asked if I could meet with them.
-Unexpectedly, the door to Africa appeared to be opening, and I agreed to pursue the next steps towards applying for acceptance as a missionary to the Bagirmi in Chad.
+Unexpectedly, the door to Africa appeared to be opening, and I agreed to pursue the next steps towards applying for acceptance as a missionary in Chad.